timalbert/livefortheline/source/_updates/2022-09-06-hope-through-terminal-illness.blade.md

 In the early months after my diagnosis, I spent a good while reading through the Christian hope in the resurrection of The Lord Jesus Christ.
 The final chapters of 1 Corinthians and the beginning of 2 Corinthians were worn, tear-covered pages in my bible.
 A familiar verse I’ve tended to gloss over shined bright in the darkest moment of my life.

 <x-blockquote class="font-mono" cite="https://www.esv.org/2+Corinthians+1:9/" caption="2 Corinthians 1:9">
-    <p>Indeed, we felt that we had received the sentence of death.
-But that was to make us rely not on ourselves but on God who raises the dead.</p>
+Indeed, we felt that we had received the sentence of death.
+But that was to make us rely not on ourselves but on God who raises the dead.
 </x-blockquote>

 Living with a terminal diagnosis has felt, at times, like I've been given a death sentence.
 I’m not headed to the gallows, but the verdict has been pronounced.
 My outcome as sure as the best doctors can determine.